WoetDev/woetflow-nuxt/content/articles/sending-mails-with-sidekiq-cron-jobs-in-ruby-on-rails.md

 ##### 💡 Demo

-The code we'll be referring to during this article is from the Daily catfact project.
+The code we'll be referring to during this article is from the [daily catfact](https://daily-catfact.herokuapp.com/) project.
 This project uses a cron job to send out a catfact everyday to all the subscribers.

 ##### ⚙️ Code